The European Commission’s outlawing of money market funds using ‘share cancellation mechanisms’ puts euro LVNAV funds in doubt.

 This news may create concern amongst corporate investors in euro MMFs.
 Many have stated that LVNAV style MMFs are their preferred option in the new regulatory environment because they can offer a stable price-per-share for investors.

-VNAV funds meanwhile utilise a floating NAV, meaning that they do not maintain principal stability as their primary investment objective.
-With VNAV funds, assets are marked to market daily and unrealised gains and losses are translated directly into the share price, something that not all corporate investors are comfortable with.
+VNAV funds meanwhile utilise a floating NAV, meaning that they are marked to market daily and unrealised gains and losses are translated directly into the share price, something that not all corporate investors are comfortable with.

 VNAV: a viable alternative?